szageda/keeb-utils/Linux/KMonad/README.md

 4. Start KMonad from your command line pointing it to the KMonad configuration file (e.g., `kmonad ~/keeb-utils/Linux/KMonad/keeb-utils.kbd`).

 > [!TIP]
-> Placing KMonad into your $PATH makes sure you don't have to type the absolute path to the executable every time you want to run it.
+> Placing KMonad into your $PATH helps, so you don't have to type the absolute path to the executable every time you want to run it.

 > [!IMPORTANT]
-> If you didn't configure the uinput permissions as instructed by KMonad, you must run it with sudo priviliges, and if KMonad isn't in your root user's $PATH variable you should use absolute paths to execute it and load the config file (e.g. `sudo /home/user/.local/bin/kmonad /home/user/keeb-utils/Linux/KMonad/keeb-utils.kbd`).
+> If you didn't follow KMonad's guide to configure uinput permissions, you must run it with sudo priviliges.
+If KMonad isn't in your root user's $PATH variable you must use the absolute path to execute it and load the config file (e.g. `sudo /home/user/.local/bin/kmonad /home/user/keeb-utils/Linux/KMonad/keeb-utils.kbd`).

 > [!WARNING]
 > You must manually configure your keyboard device in the configuration file—see [1.2.
 Configuration](#12-configuration).
 KMonad fails to start otherwise.